top of page

 Prior to a consultation or procedure with Dr. Wilson you will be asked for information regarding your Private Health Insurance status and Medicare number.

 Medicare eligible rebates are available for consultations following payment.
-Private Health funds do not routinely contribute to the cost of out-patient consultations.

 Symptoms of concern